xrdocs/segment-routing/_demos/2025-08-26-oss-eu-2025-sonic-srv6-demo.md

 With this route, packets destined for `fcbb:bbbb:B001::/48` will be steered over the specified SID list <`fcbb:bbbb:1:1001:2:B001:fe09::`>.
 These packets are encapsulated (H.Encaps.Red) in an outer IPv6 header with the Destination Address set to `fcbb:bbbb:1:1001:2:B001:fe09::`.
 This SID list directs the packets through the sequence of nodes 01T0 (`fcbb:bbbb:1::`), 01T1 (`fcbb:bbbb:1001::`), and 02T0 (`fcbb:bbbb:2::`) before reaching NIC-B's uDT46 SID (`fcbb:bbbb:B001:fe09::`).

-The traceroute tool does not display intermediate hops for encapsulated packets.
+The traceroute tool does not display intermediate hops for the encapsulated packets.
 However, a tcpdump packet capture on NIC-A's eth1 interface will reveal the encapsulated packets.

 First, start capturing packets on NIC'A's eth1 interface in one terminal.